 Principal, Ittelson Consulting

-Prior to launching her management career, Mary was a professional dancer and choreographer.
-She was Assistant Professor of Theatre at Northwestern University and was elected to the Faculty Honor Roll.
+Prior to launching her management career, Ms. Ittelson was a professional dancer and choreographer.
+She was Assistant Professor of Theatre at Northwestern University from 1979–1983, and was elected to the Faculty Honor Roll for teaching excellence.
 She was Executive Director of Crossroads, Inc., a New York-based company of dancers and musicians.
 Her choreography garnered a Music and Dance Fellowship at the American Dance Festival and was performed at The Juilliard School, New York University, Northwestern University and Lincoln Center Out-of-Doors.